elymberopoulos/CI_DS_Chapter/DS_ContinuousIntegration_Chapter.md

 #### Orbs

-Creating your own jobs, executors and other elements may not be necessary.
+Creating your own jobs, executors, and other elements may not be necessary.
 CircleCI allows for projects to import premade configuration packages called Orbs [^Circle].
 Importing an Orb is as simple as specifying the Orb key in your config file and then including which Orbs you would like to use.
 A project can utilize third-party Orbs but a project admin must opt-in for this option [^Circle].
 Orbs allow for a standardization of configurations across multiple projects.
 Orbs are also comprised of three main elements: Commands, Jobs, and Executors [^Circle].
 Commands are reusable steps that can be invoked with parameters within an existing job.
 Below is an example of how to write and invoke a command from an orb from Circle CI's documentation.

 ```yaml
 # Commands are not restricted to belonging to Orbs